Skip to main content

 Maturity handling

-The opening settlement includes a maturity_at timestamp.
-When the opening settlement finalizes and maturity arrives, KeyStone automatically creates the closing settlement.
+Maturity is derived from the opening settlement’s repo_terms: it falls tenor_days after the opening settlement is created.
+When the opening settlement finalizes and maturity arrives, KeyStone automatically creates the closing settlement; the closing payment amount is derived from tenor_days, rate_bps, and the opening payment quantity.
 Manual trigger: Administrators can trigger maturity early via the admin API:

 Leg reversal at closing